srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 6. Go to (1) for processing the next image
 ```

-Now, let's go though the code for each of the steps above:
+Now, let's go through the code for each of the steps above:

 ### Load MNIST image and label